nuadi/googlecrestscript/README.md

 * A1:A10 : the range of item IDs you would like to pull prices for
 * All remaining arguments are the same as the example above

+## getOrders

+Your formula should look something like this:

+    =getOrders(29668, 10000032, "sell", 1)

+See the getMarketPrice for a description of these parameters.
+This function will return a 2D array 4 columns wide and an unknown number of rows high which will populate a sheet starting with the cell you called the function in, and then proceed to the right and down the sheet.
+If any cell would be overwritten, the function will fail with a #REF! error, so be sure the formula has the space it needs.
+If there are not enough columns to the right or rows beneath the function cell, Google Sheets will expand your sheet for you.
+However, the number of columns and rows added may far exceed what the function needs, so if you care about sheet size please keep this in mind.

 # Troubleshooting